mbasso/asm-dom/README.md

 ```

 ## Motivation
-asm-dom is a minimal WebAssembly virtual DOM focused on performance.
+asm-dom is a minimal WebAssembly virtual DOM with C++ and JS APIs.
 It is born from the idea to test the powerful of WebAssembly in a common use case that is not gaming, VR, AR or Image / video editing.
 Unfortunately, at the moment, [GC / DOM / Web API Integration](http://webassembly.org/docs/gc/) is a future feature 🦄, so, asm-dom isn't totally developed in wasm.
 All interactions with the DOM are written in Javascript.
 This is a big disadvantage because of the overhead of the binding between JS and WASM, in the future asm-dom will be even more powerful, anyway results are satisfying.
 Last but not least, this project aims to be an example for those who want to try WebAssembly and emscripten!

 ## Inline Example